erikjan22/Scalable-Slack-cluster/README.md

 _Next time:_

-_- create a functionality to remove the entire cluster, including the master node_ _- there might be something wrong with the installation of pip3.
-Make sure the installation for ... is working_ _- Not quite sure if the NumberWorkers is done, it both prints and returns the same value.
-Maybe this is not necessary_ _- Integrating everything with ansilbe.
+_- there might be something wrong with the installation of pip3.
+Make sure the installation for simplejson is working_

+_- Protect the ClusterInfo.json file from user interference_

+_- Modify upscaling Flask function so that user can give an argument to make multiple slaves.
+Do the same for downscaling_

+_- Integrating everything with ansilbe.
 How about the idea of creating an image from the master node_

 # Introduction
 The .
 It functions using Ubuntu 16.04 images